 In the canon featured in the show, the Vulcan race restricts encounters to observation until the humans create their first warp flight.
 After this, the first contact was initiated, suggesting that the practice existed earlier than the Human race's advance of this threshold.

-Moreover, the episode "The Chase (TNG)" talks about discovery of a message from the first (or early) civilization that are hidden in the DNA of living species spread across different worlds.
+Moreover, the episode "The Chase (TNG)" talks about the discovery of a message from the first (or early) civilization that is hidden in the DNA of living species spread across different worlds.
 This could only be discovered completely after a race had become adequately advanced.

 Harlequin Ichthyosis is a severe genetic disorder that mainly affects the skin.
 Infants with this condition are born with very hard, thick skin covering most of their bodies.